grantj-re3/HandyOtherDoco/Health/SleepAndInsomnia/ShiftworkSleepSchedule.md

    - finally fit in activities from the "Fundamental but less important" list
-1. Repeat any or all steps in the above method to see if you can resolve and scheduling conflicts or improve the schedule.
+1. Repeat any or all steps in the above method to see if you can resolve any scheduling conflicts or improve the schedule.

 Like all scheduling problems, this method is not guaranteed to work.
 For example, if you have conflicting schedules in the "Important but